anyscale/templates/templates/intro-services/README.md

-# Introduction to Services
+# Introduction to Anyscale Services

+Deploy your machine learning apps into production with Anyscale Services for scalability, fault tolerance, high availability, and zero downtime upgrades.

-**⏱️ Time to complete**: 10 min (15 on GCP)
+**⏱️ Time to complete**: 10 min

+After implementing and testing your machine learning workloads, it’s time to move them into production.
+An Anyscale Service packages your application code, dependencies, and compute configurations, deploying them behind a REST endpoint for easy integration and scalability.

-This example shows you how to:
+This example takes you through a common development to production workflow with services:
+1. Development
-1. Develop a simple Ray Serve app in a workspace.
+    1. Develop a service in a workspace.
+    2. Run the app in a workspace.
+    3. Send a test request.
+2. Production
-2. Deploy the app to production as an Anyscale Service.
+    1. Deploy as an Anyscale Service.
+    2. Query the service.
-3. Monitor the production app.
+    3. Monitor the service.
-4. Configure service scaling.
+    4. Configure scaling.
+    5. Update the service.
+    6. Terminate the service.

 **Note**: This example runs in a workspace.
 See [Intro to Workspaces](https://docs.endpoints.anyscale.com/preview/) before running this example.